 Back in 1998 we discovered that our daughter Karlissa was allergic to Peanuts.
 We systematically eliminated Peanuts from her diet.
 Avoiding one item in life did not seem too difficult.
 Peanuts it seems are the one allergen that most companies and foods are willing to declare most often.
 Later we realized that Karlissa also has an allergic reaction to Aloe when she comes into skin contact with it.
 (Hopefully she won’t ever eat it.)
 This means that 95% of the sunscreens in the USA can’t be used on her.
-While we were living in Australia we found found very few sunscreens that had Aloe in them as the need for higher SPF levels due to the thinned ozone layer.
-She has also tested positive for Cinnamon allergy and Asparagus, but while she has tested positive for them, we have not eliminated Cinnamon from her diet and Asparagus is not something that we normally eat, but hasn’t been restricted.
+While we were living in Australia we found found very few sunscreens that had Aloe in them as there is a need for higher SPF levels due to the thinned ozone layer.

-In May 2005 we realized the second time our 10 month old child went to the hospital that he had food allergies too.
+In 2005 we realized the second time our 10 month old child went to the hospital that he had food allergies as well.
 Jaden was allergic to:

 - Wheat and all glutens (Barley, Rye, Spelt, Triticale)

 - Soy (all forms including Soy Oil and Soy Lecithin)

 - Peanuts (Does not have reaction to Refined Peanut Oil such as used for frying waffle fries at Chick-fil-A as chemically refined Peanut Oil in theory has none of the Peanut protein in it.)